baitando/blog/data-privacy-policy.md

 Your data will be deleted once we have fully answered your inquiry and there is no further legal obligation to store your data, such as if an order or contract resulted therefrom.

-### User posts, comments, and ratings
-We offer you the opportunity to post questions, answers, opinions, and ratings on our website, hereinafter referred to jointly as "posts."
-If you make use of this opportunity, we will process and publish your post, the date and time you submitted it, and any pseudonym you may have used.

-The legal basis for this is Art.
-6 Para.
-1 lit. a) GDPR.
-You may revoke your prior consent under Art.
-7 Para.
-3 GDPR with future effect.
-All you have to do is inform us that you are revoking your consent.

-In addition, we will also process your IP address and email address.
-The IP address is processed because we might have a legitimate interest in taking or supporting further action if your post infringes the rights of third parties and/or is otherwise unlawful.

-In this case, the legal basis is Art.
-6 Para.
-1 lit. f) GDPR.
-Our legitimate interest lies in any legal defense we may have to mount.

 ### Google Fonts
 Our website uses Google Fonts to display external fonts.
 This is a service provided by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043 (hereinafter: Google).